 If you take warfarin you will need regular blood tests (INR tests) to check how quickly your blood clots.
 Blood tests may be needed quite often at first, but should become less often quite quickly.
 The aim is to get the dose of warfarin just right so your blood does not clot as easily as normal, but not so much as to cause bleeding problems.
 Dabigatran and rivaroxaban do not need regular blood tests.
 If you have had trouble getting your INR level just right, your doctor may suggest one of these medicines as an alternative to warfarin.

 Aspirin is another medicine that helps to prevent blood clots forming and was used extensively in the past.
 It is now known that it is not as effective as warfarin, but is just as likely to cause problems.
-It is only prescribed in AF when oral anticoagulants cannot be used.
-Aspirin should not be used for people at low risk of having a stroke.
+Aspirin is therefore no longer recommended.

-Other treatments may be advised, depending on the need to treat any underlying problems such as angina, heart valve problems, high blood pressure, and overactive thyroid.
+Other treatments may be advised, depending on the need to treat any underlying problems such as chest pains (angina), heart valve problems, high blood pressure (hypertension), and overactive thyroid (hyperthyroidism).